thomas9t/spatial-econ-cnn/README.md

 ## Phase (1) - Data Extraction and Processing

 In this phase, we extract the raw imagery and census data used to train our models.
+Cleaned and processed data ready for training (e.g. the output of this phase) is avilable on [GoogleDrive](https://drive.google.com/drive/folders/1MnyQddPAzGWjZrHXlErNDfbJv9dMhr_I?usp=sharing).
 This phase is divided into the following steps:

 **General order of operations**: `extract_gee_data.py -> download_data.py -> prep_data_levels.py -> prep_data_diffs.py -> shard_data.py`